 Listen to People—That's Where Ideas Come From

-“Big Hair No Care started last year, but it came out of the blue.
+“Big Hair No Care started in 2016, but it came out of the blue.
 My husband had just gotten this amazing job opportunity in Geneva.
 We went to live there, and I was worried that it would slow me down.
 I needed something to do that I could set up quickly!